Should you choose a corporate or independent funeral director?

 How to check ownership:

 Search the funeral director's business name on ABN Lookup (abr.business.gov.au).
-The ABN registration will show the entity name.
-If it is registered to InvoCare Limited, Propel Funeral Partners, or another corporate parent, you are dealing with a corporate brand regardless of the local name on the building.
+The registration will show the entity name behind the trading name.
+If it is registered to InvoCare Australia Pty Limited, Propel Funeral Partners, or another corporate parent, you are dealing with a corporate brand regardless of the local name on the building.

 Independent funeral directors are typically registered under the owner's name, a family trust, or a small business entity.